Pujitha-Sriramaneni/Academic-Projects/README.md

 # Academic-Projects
 ## Northeastern University Academic Projects
+### CapitalOne-Analytical SandBox
+#### Problem Statement:

+The organization is Unable to manage and process the data coming from various sources like social media and IOT and is very poor in reaching out to the customers in a right  approach.

+#### Proposed Solutions:
+By creating this “Sandbox” the company can put all the data in and see where the correlations are, where the patterns are, and which data is  most important.
+Most critical, it is that there’s a 10-to-1 cost savings and 20-to-1 time savings in terms of the ability for companies to accelerate  time-to-answer.

 ### Armed Forces Organization
 #### Problem Statement:
 <img src="https://user-images.githubusercontent.com/32745887/32515776-2ac60402-c3cf-11e7-9988-8dc8d7b330a1.jpg" width="200" height="200" align="right" />